umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 ### Cloud-sync

 The `cloud-sync.yml` shows how you can sync your Github repository with the left-most environment of your Cloud project.
-In this sample, it simply accepts any change from the api and applies and commits it back to the branch which triggered the pipeline.
+In this sample, it accepts any change from the api and applies and commits it back to the branch which triggered the pipeline.
 But the commit does not trigger the pipeline again.

-If you don't want the pipeline to directly commit back to the triggering branch, this is where you need to change the pipeline to fit your needs.
+If you don't want the pipeline to commit back to the triggering branch, this is where you need to change the pipeline.

 ### Cloud-deployment

 The `cloud.deployment.yml` show how you can deploy your repository to the left-most environment of your Cloud project.
-The sample shows how to prepare for deployment, actually request the deployment and await for cloud to finish.
+The sample shows how to prepare for deployment, request the deployment and await for cloud to finish.

 There are a couple of things here to be aware of:
 - We are overwriting the `.gitignore` with the `cloud.gitignore`.
   This is a way to accommodate your gitignore-needs when working locally.
 For instance you might want to ignore frontend builds, but you want them build and published to cloud.
 - We have a special `cloud.zipignore`.
-  This is a convenient way to tell the pipeline which files **NOT** to include when creating the zip package to send to cloud.
+  This is a convenient way to tell the pipeline which files **not** to include when creating the zip package to send to cloud.

 If you have frontend assets that needs to be build (using tools like npm/yarn or others), you should add the needed steps before `Zip Source Code`.
 This is to ensure that the fresh frontend assets will be part of the package to be sent to cloud.